pdxman/sw-more-ways-to-fetch/README.md

-# practicing more ways to consume API information with react and the SW API
+# Practicing more ways to consume API information with react and the SW API

 ## Learned